Year 3

 Curriculum Depth

-Dimensions Curriculum puts great emphasis on curriculum depth.
-We focus on common attributes that ensure provision of a deep curriculum and use them to underpin our thematic units.
+ensure provision of a deep curriculum and use them to underpin our thematic units.
+We consider these to

-meaning and relevance; cohesion; opportunities for inquiry; development of critical, creative and high order thinking skills; integration of subjects; provision of access to information from a range of sources and viewpoints; authenticity of end products.
+orderthinking skills; integration of subjects; provision of access to information from a range of sources and

-Through elements such as ‘Making it Real!’, Catalyst Questions and Essential Learning Experiences (ELEs), teachers can then ensure a greater depth of learning.
+and Essential Learning Experiences (ELEs), teachers can thus ensure a greater depth of learning.

 In this theme we will cover the following Learning Objectives: